-Likely the only wartime Pacemaker model, with the 515 and 515.2 coming out at wars end, once domestic production kicked in again.
-It would have been available through to 1942, but at that time most factories switched to producing equipment for the military and so whatever stocks were left would have sold out, leaving the fledgeling Pacemaker brand in limbo for a few years.
+The 5MO would have been available through to 1942*, but around that time most factories switched to producing equipment for the war effort and so whatever stocks were left would have sold out, leaving the fledgeling Pacemaker brand in limbo for a few years.

-The code appears to be in the same style used by Akrad Radio (valves-type-year, 5-Mantle-1940 or 5M0 in this case) which is unusual, although it could be 5MO (oh, not zero).
-This is probably the last of the oddball coded radios from Collier and Beale as they moved to a code system of valves-bands-year around this time, which remained in place until 1957 when they started using actual names for their models rather than codes.
+The code is unusual for Collier and Beale, and appears to be in the same style used by Akrad Radio (valves-type-year, 5-Mantle-1940 or 5M0 in this case) which is unusual, although it could be 5MO (oh, not zero).
+This is probably the last of the oddball coded radios from Collier and Beale as they moved to a code system of valves-bands-year for post-war radios, which remained in place until 1957 when they started using actual names for their models rather than codes.
 Previous model codes had not been standardised, but typically always started with the number of valves in the set.